The HEMCO configuration file

 RA

 Range, Averaging Otherwise: Combination of flags R and A. As long as the simulation year is within the specified year range, HEMCO will use just the data from that particular year.
 As soon as the simulation year is outside the specified year range, HEMCO will use the data averaged over the specified years.
+Here are some examples:

-• When setting the time attribute to 2005-2010/1-12/1/0 A, HEMCO will always use the 2005-2010 averaged monthly values, even for simulation years 2005 to 2010.
+HEMCO will always use the 2015-2020 averaged monthly values, even for simulation years 2015 through 2020.

-• A time attribute of 2005-2010/1-12/1/0 RA will make sure that HEMCO uses the monthly data of the current year if the simulation year is between 2005 and 2010, and the 2005-2010 average for simulation years before and after 2005 and 2010, respectively.
+Uses the monthly data of the current year if the simulation year is within the range 2015-2020, and the 2015-2020 average for years before 2015 and after 2020, respectively.

 RF